 When some individuals decide they are going to drive a truck illegally, they may get a fraudulent license from a third party, cheat on a test, submit false results from a test, or try to use someone else's Commercial Motor Vehicle (CMV) license.
 Regardless of the reason or the method they use to get the fake license, there is one common theme: they are endangering their life and the lives of all the other motorists they share the road with.
 CMV licenses are strictly regulated for a reason and for someone to feel they are above the law is dangerous and irresponsible.

 Were you injured by a truck driver who was operating with a fraudulent license?
 Do not try to handle your case alone—contact the Hart Law Firm for a free consultation immediately and learn more about your legal options.
-Our experienced attorneys handle truck crash cases throughout Texas, and are conveniently located near Dallas and Fort Worth.
+Our experienced attorneys handle truck crash accident throughout Texas, and are conveniently located near Dallas and Fort Worth.

 If you feel this article could help someone you know, please feel free to share it with them!